 Grease an 8 ½ x 4 ¼ x 2 ½-inch loaf pan.
 Line the bottom with parchment paper if desired.

-Sift together flour, baking powder, and salt into one bowl.
+Sift together flour, baking powder, and salt and poppy seeds into one bowl.

 In another bowl, whisk together yogurt, 1/2 cup sugar, eggs, lemon zest, and vanilla.